conflictpatterns/conflictpatterns/PhDA21.md

 -   a cover letter addressing why this project interests you and what you will bring to it.
 Be sure to outline your experience with statistics and computational methods.
 -   a full curriculum vitae
--   links to any supporting material&#x2013;e.g. thesis, code repositories, preprints, articles in the media, etc.
+-   links to any supporting material; e.g. thesis, code repositories, preprints, articles in the media, etc.

 If requested, the candidate will then be asked to submit a [formal application to the PhD Programme](https://www.tcd.ie/Political_Science/postgraduate/phd-programme/admission/index.php).